 Today we spotlight Steven Furtick, 33, lead pastor of Elevation Church, a multi-site church in Charlotte, N.C.

 Steven Furtick founded Elevation Church in 2006 with a group of just eight families.
 It has grown rapidly since that time, and over the course of the last two weekends alone the church baptized more than 3,300 people, Furtick announced Sunday via Instagram.
-Elevation Church has more than 14,000 people in attendance each weekend on average, according to the church.
+Elevation Church averages more than 14,000 people in attendance each weekend, according to the church.

 In addition to seeing more than 6,000 people make decisions for Christ in 2012, according to the church's annual report, Elevation has also generously given back to the community.